oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    * Added User Education as a standalone mitigation.
    * Added Maryam Mehrnezhad, Marco Pernpruner and Giada Sciarretta to the contributors list.
    * Added Request Binding with Out-of-Band Data as an additional mitigation.
-   * Adopted the OpenID Foundation terminology from [@CIBA] and changed Initiating Device to Consumption Device
+   * Adopted the OpenID Foundation terminology from {{CIBA}} and changed Initiating Device to Consumption Device
    * Added Fake Helpdesk and Consent Request Overload examples
    * Replaced "Authenticated Flow" mitigation name with "Authenticate-then-Intitiate"
    * Added Cross-Device Session Transfer pattern